 Step 1: Stabilize Drainage Area.
 Filtering practices should only be constructed after the contributing drainage area to the facility is completely stabilized, so sediment from the CDA does not flow into and clog the filter.
-If the proposed filtering area is used as a sediment trap or basin during the construction phase, the construction notes should clearly specify that, after site construction is complete, the sediment control facility will be dewatered, dredged, and regraded to design dimensions for the post-construction filter.
+If the proposed filtering area is used as a sediment trap or basin during the construction phase, the construction notes should clearly specify that, after site construction is complete, the sediment control facility will be dewatered, dredged, and re-graded to design dimensions for the post-construction filter.

-Step 2: Install E&S Controls for the Filtering Practice.
+Step 2: Install Soil Erosion and Sediment Control Measures for the Filtering Practice.
 Stormwater should be diverted around filtering practices as they are being constructed.
 This is usually not difficult to accomplish for off-line filtering practices.
-It is extremely important to keep runoff and eroded sediments away from the filter throughout the construction process.
+It is extremely important to keep runoff and eroded sediment away from the filter throughout the construction process.
 Silt fence or other sediment controls should be installed around the perimeter of the filter, and erosion control fabric may be needed during construction on exposed side-slopes with gradients exceeding 4H:1V.
 Exposed soils in the vicinity of the filtering practice should be rapidly stabilized by hydro-seed, sod, mulch, or other method.

-Step 3: Assemble Construction Materials on-site.
-Make sure they meet design specifications and prepare any staging areas.
+Step 3: Assemble Construction Materials on Site.
+Inspect construction materials to insure they conform to design specifications and prepare any staging areas.

-Step 4: Clear and Strip the project area to the desired subgrade.
+Step 4: Clear and Strip.
+Bring the project area to the desired subgrade.

-Step 5: Excavate/Grade until the appropriate elevation and desired contours are achieved for the bottom and side slopes of the filtering practice.
+Step 5: Excavate and Grade.
+Survey to achieve the appropriate elevation and designed contours for the bottom and side slopes of the filtering practice.

-Step 6: Install the Filter Structure and check all design elevations (i.e. concrete vaults for surface, underground, and perimeter sand filters).
-Upon completion of the filter structure shell, inlets and outlets should be temporarily plugged and the structure filled with water to the brim to demonstrate water tightness.
-Maximum allowable leakage is 5% of the water volume in a 24-hour period.
+Step 6: Install Filter Structure.
+Install filter structure in design location and check all design elevations (i.e., concrete vaults for surface, underground, and perimeter sand filters).
+Upon completion of the filter structure shell, inlets and outlets must be temporarily plugged and the structure filled with water to the brim to demonstrate water tightness.
+Maximum allowable leakage is 5 percent of the water volume in a 24-hour period.
+See Appendix K for the Stormwater Facility Leak Test form.
 If the structure fails the test, repairs must be performed to make the structure watertight before any sand is placed into it.

-Step 7: Install the gravel, underdrains, and choker layer of the filter.
+Step 7: Install Base Material Components.
+Install the gravel, underdrains, and choker layers of the filter.

-Step 8: Spread Sand Across the Filter Bed in 1 foot lifts up to the design elevation.
+Step 8: Install Top Sand Component.
+Spread sand across filter bed in 1-foot lifts up to the design elevation.
 Backhoes or other equipment can deliver the sand from outside the filter structure.
 Sand should be manually raked.
 Clean water is then added until the sedimentation chamber and filter bed are completely full.
 The facility is then allowed to drain, hydraulically compacting the sand layers.
 After 48 hours of drying, refill the structure to the final top elevation of the filter bed.

-Step 9 (Surface Sand Filters only): Add a 3-inch topsoil layer and pea gravel inlets and immediately seed with the permanent grass species.
+Step 9: Install Surface Layer (Surface Sand Filters only).
+Add a 3-inch topsoil layer and pea gravel inlets and immediately seed with the permanent grass species.
 The grass should be watered, and the facility should not be switched on-line until a vigorous grass cover has become established.

-Step 10: Stabilize Exposed Soils on the perimeter of the structure with temporary seed mixtures appropriate for a buffer.
+Step 10: Stabilize Surrounding Areas.
+Stabilize exposed soils on the perimeter of the structure with temporary seed mixtures appropriate for a buffer.
 All areas above the normal pool should be permanently stabilized by hydroseed, sod, or seeding and mulch.

-Step 11: Conduct the final construction inspection.
-Multiple construction inspections are critical to ensure that stormwater filters are properly constructed.
+Step 11: Final Inspection.
+Conduct the final construction inspection.
+Multiple construction inspections by a qualified professional are critical to ensure that stormwater filters are properly constructed.
 Inspections are recommended during the following stages of construction: